 Most auto accidents are resolved by the insurance companies.
 Sometimes the damages from the accident are so high that the claim may exceed the driver's insurance coverage limits.
 If the driver is later sued for civil damages due to accident injuries, the plea of guilty to the traffic offense may be used against him or her in a civil claim.
 This can leave the driver exposed to a large civil judgment for monetary damages that is not covered by insurance!
 Protect yourself when you are charged in a traffic accident that may have resulted in injuries to other drivers or passengers.
 Get a consultation with an experienced traffic attorney who regularly defends these types of cases.

 Contact the Law Office of Wilfred W. Yeargan for Assistance with Your Traffic Ticket - Experienced Counsel for Your Pending Case in Fairfax County or Prince William County and other Locations in Virginia

-If you have been charged with Following Too Closely in Fairfax County, Prince William County (including Woodbridge, Haymarket, Manassas and Manassas Park), Stafford County, the City of Alexandria, the City of Fredericksburg, Arlington County, Loudoun County, the City of Fairfax, the Town of Vienna, or any other location in Virginia, contact the law office for assistance today.
+If you have been charged with Following Too Closely in Fairfax County, Prince William County (including Woodbridge, Haymarket, Manassas and Manassas Park), Stafford County, the City of Alexandria, the City of Fredericksburg, Arlington County, Loudoun County, the City of Fairfax, the Town of Vienna, Town of Herndon, or any other location in Virginia, contact the law office for assistance today.
 Attorney Yeargan has 22 years of experience in traffic court and can help you get the charges dismissed or reduced to an offense that carries no points and is a non-moving violation.
 His law office can appear in court on your behalf so that you do not need to take time off work to come to court.
 His office also offers a free, initial consultation.